ns-rse/git-collaboration/episodes/hooks.md

 ```

 A simple addition you can add to the `.git/hooks/pre-push` script is to have it `git fetch` before attempting to make a
-`git push` which will mean you are unlikely to see the above message in the future.
+`git push` which retrieve details, but not pull them, of changes that have been made to the branch on `origin`.

 ``` bash
 #!/bin/sh